 During build place creation, the customer's required version of the IFS product is pulled from the master release repository to create the customer baseline repository, which in turn is cloned to create the customer solution repository.

 The selected solution set is committed to both the customer baseline and customer solution repositories.
-For the customer solution repository, after the solution set has been committed, an intial sanity build followed by an initial delivery is created.
-This intial delivery will be the baseline for the succeeding deliveries created in the build place.
+For the customer solution repository, after the solution set has been committed, an initial sanity build followed by an initial delivery is created.
+This initial delivery will be the baseline for the succeeding deliveries created in the build place.